kvalle/schmansible/bloggpost/choosing-a-framework.md

 ### Reuse of data

-Consider the question: What would happen if you initially make the wrong decision, or your requirements change, and you need to switch to a new provisioning framework?
+Consider the question: What would happen if you initially make the wrong decision, or your requirements change, and you need to switch to a new provisioning model?

 Well, you'll obviously have to do some work over, but how much will you be able to salvage?